 Final thoughts on the safety of Thailand

-Of course, like anywhere in the world, bad things can happen; taxis are frequently rubbish, you could come off badly in a motorbike accident, you could lose control at a Full Moon Party.
+Of course, like anywhere in the world, bad things can happen.
 By being sensible, trusting your gut, and not getting into silly situations, you can avoid stuff like this and stay safe in Thailand.

-With our insider guide, you’ll now have a bumper crop of travel tips designed exactly for staying safe while you backpacking the heck out of Thailand.
+With our insider guide, you’ll now have a bumper crop of travel advice designed exactly for staying safe while you backpacking the heck out of Thailand.
 You’ll spend less time worrying about what COULD happen and more time enjoying the shit out of yourself.
-Travel insurance goes without saying, too!

 Disclaimer: Safety conditions change all over the world on a daily basis.
 We do our best to advise but this info may already be out of date.
 Do your own research.
 Enjoy your travels!
 Some of the links in this post are affiliate links which means we earn a small commission if you purchase your insurance through this page.
 This costs you nothing extra and helps us keep the site going.